Nucs/log4net-loggly/README.md

 log4net-loggly
 ==============
+This is a fork that utilizes ThreadPool's Task async to flush log messages.
+In addition:
+- Support for unexpected shutdown and emergency flush
+- Passively flush every 2m (configurable)
+- Exceptionally fast serialization and buffering
+- Failure to log when token is incorrect.
+Throws exception on during log call

 Custom log4net appenders for importing logging events to loggly.
 It’s asynchronous and will send logs in the background without blocking your application.
 Check out Loggly's [.Net logging documentation](https://www.loggly.com/docs/net-logs/) to learn more.